New-Zealand-Cadet-Forces/gsmeac/GSMEACguide.md

 #### To save a set of orders:
 *  Once you have submitted the text and produced the on-screen script, select the save option at the bottom of the screen.
-*  Enter a name to describe the set of orders. **Warning** If you save over another set of orders by mistakenly using the same name, there is no way to undo and the original orders will be lost.
+*  Enter a name to describe the set of orders. **!Warning!** *If you save over another set of orders by mistakenly using the same name, there is no way to undo and the original orders will be lost.*
 *  A dialogue will show to tell you the save was successful.

 #### To open saved orders:
 *  From an empty form, select the open button at the top, OR
-*  From the script screen, select the open button at the bottom. **Warning** Any unsaved work will be lost as soon as the open button is selected.
+*  From the script screen, select the open button at the bottom. **!Warning!** *Any unsaved work will be lost as soon as the open button is selected.*
 *  Select the drop-down menu and pick the orders you wish to display (you may need to select "Done" or similar to confirm this, depending on your device).
 *  Select the open button to display the chosen orders.